A BRIEF BIOGRAPHY OF HERNANDO CORTES

 Then the governor of Cuba sent a force to Mexico to arrest Cortes.
 So Cortes went to the coast to meet them.
 Cortes managed to deal with this threat but meanwhile in Tenochtitlan Spanish soldiers provoked a rebellion when they tried to stop an important ceremony.

 Cortes rushed back to Tenochtitlan and he found the Spaniards there besieged in their palace.
 Cortes made Montezuma go out to talk to his people but they stoned him.
 The Conquistadors were forced to retreat from the city at night.
-So many Spaniards died in the retreat that they called it la noche triste (the night of sadness).
-However the Spaniards eventually reached the coast.
+So many Spaniards died in the retreat that they called it la Noche Triste (the night of sadness).
+However, the Spaniards eventually reached the coast.

 Hernando Cortes gathered reinforcements then marched on Tenochtitlan again.
 When he reached lake Texcoco Cortes built boats and armed them with cannons.
 The boats then sailed across the lake to attack the city (which was built on an island).
 The Spaniards were also helped by smallpox, which broke out among the Aztecs.
 (The Spaniards brought European diseases to which the Aztecs and had no resistance).
-Eventually the Spaniards captured Tenochtitlan and burned it.
+Eventually, the Spaniards captured Tenochtitlan and burned it.

 The Spaniards were now in control of Mexico, which they called New Spain.
 Cortes was appointed its first governor.
-However Cortes returned to Spain in 1541.
+However, Cortes returned to Spain in 1541.
 Hernando Cortes died in 1547.
 He was 62.

-A Short Biography of Francisico Pizarro
+A Short Biography of Francisco Pizarro

 A Short Biography of Henry VIII

-A history of Spain
+A Short History of Spain

-A history of Mexico
+A Short history of Mexico